 Having breakfast in Piazza del Popolo was kind of a bad decision.
 We left the terrace of Canova starving: we waited a long time, yet nobody came to take our order.
 So we went across the piazza, to Rosati.
 Here, we managed to eat.
 But we spent 30 euros on a small breakfast.
 At the place we went the days before, breakfast went up to around 8 euros, coffees included.

 But I guess when you’re going to a terrace in one of Rome’s piazzas, you’re mostly going there for the place.
-And since the request is high, it also makes sense that the prices are elevated, as well.
+Since the request is high, it also makes sense that the prices are high, as well.

 Luckily, the beautiful things we got to see in the area quickly made us forget about the less than perfect beginning of the day!